 @classmethod

 Passes the class (cls) as the first argument instead of the instance.
-Commonly used for factory methods that produce instances through alternative constructors:
+Commonly used for factory methods and alternative constructors that produce instances through alternative construction paths:

 import json